laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = 0.9.6 (July 21, 2014): Production-readiness release III =
 * Included public Sandbox API credentials supplied by default
 * Fully implemented planned roles and capabilities model
+* Added contextual help to all backend pages
 * Fixed problem where re-activating the plugin forwarded to the getStarted tab
 * Added submenu links to the admin menu
 * Tested and ensured compatibility with PHP 5.2.4